 Ryan Collis Ph.D Student: CJAE Editorial Board Member

-Ryan Collis is a first year PhD student in the Faculty of Education at York University focusing on the creation of learning spaces for autistic students.
+Ryan Collis is a PhD student in the Faculty of Education at York University, working in the intersection of autism, expertise, and Science Fiction to discover future imaginaries where autistic students are truly supported.
 He holds degrees in English (BA, Queen’s ‘99), Computer Science (BScH, Queen’s ‘00), Education (BEd, OISE ‘05), and Science and Technology Studies (BScH, York ’19; MA, York ‘20).
-Ryan has been a high school teacher in the York Region District School Board since 2006 and is Second Vice President of the 108-year-old Linitzer Benefit Society.
+Ryan has been a high school teacher in the York Region District School Board since 2006, is a Member at Large of the executive of the Canadian Committee of Graduate Students in Education (CCGSE), and serves as the Graduate Student Officer of the Canadian Educational Researchers’ Association (CERA).
 Ryan lives with his wife and son in Ajax, Ontario.

 To get in contact with the editorial board, please email CJAE.firstname.lastname@example.org.